mdolab/niceplots/README.md

 * Clone this repository, then enter the folder in the command line terminal.
 * Enter `pip install -e .` within the `niceplots` folder.

+#### Font installation (optional)

+Niceplots will try and use the [computer modern bright](https://tug.org/FontCatalogue/computermodernbright/) font for the best looking plots so be sure to install it as a system font if you want to recreate the style of the plots above.
+Otherwise, niceplots will still work but revert back to the matplotlib default sans-serif font, DejaVu Sans.

 ### How do I get set up? ###

 * Use `import niceplots` at the top of a file where you would like to use any function defined in this package.